Skip to content

 ToolDescription

-add_frameAdd a new element (box, text, image, button, input, etc.)
+add_frameAdd a new element (box, text, image, button, input, textarea, select, link)

 update_frameUpdate properties of an existing frame